 A toothache is pain that you feel in or around your tooth.
-Most often, toothache pain is a sign that there is something wrong with your tooth or gums.
-Sometimes, however, toothache pain is referred pain, meaning that the pain is caused by a problem elsewhere in your body.
+Most often, toothache pain is a sign that there’s something wrong with your tooth or gums.
+Sometimes, however, toothache pain is referred pain.
+That means the pain is caused by a problem elsewhere in your body.

-Toothache pain can range from mild to severe, and may be constant or intermittent.
-You may feel:
+Toothache pain can range from mild to severe, and it may be constant or intermittent.

-- throbbing pain in or around your tooth
+- throbbing pain or swelling in or around your tooth or gum

 - sharp pain when you touch your tooth or bite down